House of X and Powers of X: Part 3: "The Uncanny Life of Moira X"

-In a retcon of Moira MacTaggert, it is revealed that Moira is also a mutant.
-Her gift allows her, on dying, to start over as a baby while retaining all of the memories of her past lives.
+Moira MacTaggert is retroactively revealed to be a mutant with the ability to be reborn after dying while retaining all of the memories of her past lives.
 In this way, the different histories of the X-Men are seen to be timelines that she has lived through.
 She is told during one of her timelines by Destiny that she has 10, perhaps 11 timelines in total.

 Part 4: "We Are Together Now, You and I"

 In the past, Professor X and Moira MacTaggert meet with Magneto and recruit him to their cause.
-In the present, Professor X and Magneto meet with Cyclops and order him to form a team to assault the Orchis Forge and destroy the Mother Mold.
-A hundred years into the future, it's revealed that the intel the mutants stole was an index machine to help them find the actual information they need, but retrieving said information will be a suicide mission; Apocalypse, the leader of the mutant remnants, vows to lead them in this mission.
+In the present, Professor X and Magneto meet with Cyclops and order him to form a team to assault the Orchis Forge and destroy Mother Mold.
+A hundred years into the future, it is revealed that the intel the mutants stole was an index machine to help them find the actual information they need, but retrieving said information will be a suicide mission; Apocalypse, the leader of the mutant remnants, vows to lead them in this mission.
 A thousand years into the future, the Librarian alongside his post-human brethren await the arrival of the Phalanx, who have responded to post-humanity's summons.

 Part 5: "This Is What You Do"

 A hundred years into the future, the mutants carry out their mission, splitting into two teams.
 Rasputin's team attacks a human church to draw out Omega Sentinel and the rest of the machines, and everyone dies in the mutants' ensuing suicide attack.
-Meanwhile Apocalypse's team retrieves the information they're after (the date of Nimrod's creation) but are confronted by Nimrod himself; Apocalypse dies fighting Nimrod to ensure Wolverine's escape.
-Wolverine awakens Moira from stasis, imprints the intel into her, then kills her to reset the timeline, revealing this future to be Moira's tenth life.
+Meanwhile Apocalypse's team retrieves the information they are after (the date of Nimrod's creation) but are confronted by Nimrod himself; Apocalypse dies fighting Nimrod to ensure Wolverine's escape.
+Wolverine awakens Moira from stasis, imprints the intel into her, then kills her to reset the timeline, revealing this future to be Moira's ninth life.